greensoftwarelab/SustrainableWorkshop/README.md

 ### 3. Workstation setup

 The process can be performed by following these steps:
-1. **Install Android Studio:** Go to the [Android Studio Web Page](https://developer.android.com/studio),  download the latest stable version and follow the installation instructions.
+1. **Install Android Studio IDE:** Go to the [Android Studio Web Page](https://developer.android.com/studio),  download the latest stable version and follow the installation instructions.
 2. **Install E-Manafa Profiler:**  `pip install manafa`
 3. Clone Android application: `git clone https://github.com/RRua/sampleapp.git`
+4. Finally, open the app on the Android Studio IDE and try to execute it on your device (Click on run), connected via USB to your workstation.
+If the application appears on your device, everything worked.
+5. Try to execute E-Manafa in your device (once again, connected via USB to your workstation).
+Try to replicate the process illustrated in this demo video <>. if everything works like in the video, you are ready to go.

 ## Exercise I: Black-Box testing